-Situated 15 min. north of the airport, the Fiesta Americana Condesa Cancun is probably best known for its trademark, the enormous thatched roof palapa which adorns the lobby and reception area.
-This all-inclusive does an aesthetically-pleasing combination of mixing old and new architectural styles (palapas and hacienda-style exteriors and more contemporary interior spaces) to create a three wing, five to eight-story resort.
+Situated 15 min. north of the airport, the Fiesta Americana Condesa Cancun is probably best known for its enormous palapa roof which rises to a height of 118 ft. and adorns the entrance and reception area–it is reportedly the largest palapa of its kind in Mexico.
+This all-inclusive does an aesthetically-pleasing combination of mixing old and new architectural styles (palapas and hacienda-style exteriors and more contemporary interior spaces) to create a three wing, six to eight-story resort in a popular area of the Hotel Zone.
 AAA has awarded the Condesa Cancun with the Four Diamond Award for the past 20 years in recognition of its level of service and amenities.

+Guest rooms, while standard in size for the most part, have been recently renovated and now include new mattresses, headboards handcrafted from stone found in the Yukatan, a pillow menu, Smart TV’s, and completely reconfigured bathrooms.
+The shower/tub combo is gone, and overall space has been added but at the expense of privacy.
+Partially frosted glass is now the only thing standing between the bathroom and the rest of standard guest rooms; some suites continue to have a certain degree of privacy even with renovations.
+Full balconies are not automatically included in all guest rooms (some rooms have no outdoor space, while others have a French balcony), so either book a room category with a guaranteed standard/larger size balcony (suites) or request a room with one at check-in.
 In regards to the overall guest room building layout, the Sun Tower is south beachfront, the Moon Tower is north beachfront, while the Sea Tower overlooks the entire pool area with an ocean view as a backdrop.
-Full suites are most often located in the Sun or Moon Tower, oceanfront rooms (non-suites) may be located in the Sea Tower, while ocean view rooms are most often located on the sides of the Sun and Moon Towers.
-Resort maps of this hotel are hard to find, but a decent one can be found at http://goo.gl/5mVrXp.
+Full suites are most often located in either the Sun or Moon Tower, oceanfront rooms (non-suites) may be located in the Sea Tower overlooking the entire pool area, while ocean view rooms are most often located on the sides of the Sun and Moon Towers.
+A decent resort map, while not totally updated, can be found at this link.

-Overall, this is a beautiful resort and has much to offer vacationing families–there is even a Kid’s Club for ages 4-12 and a teen club with video gaming, ping pong, and movies.
-The resort does tend to focus on groups and conventions, so be prepared to encounter large groups of individuals from time to time.
+Overall, this is a beautiful resort and has much to offer vacationing families–there is even a Kid’s Club for ages 4-12 and a teen club with dedicated space for video gaming, ping pong, and movies; there is also a games room for all ages.
+The resort does tend to focus on conventions and weddings, so be prepared to encounter large groups of individuals from time to time.

 Type of Resort: Family-friendly

-Con: Not all rooms have balconies, small bathrooms.
+Con: Not all rooms have balconies, lack of bathroom privacy.

 Best Suited For: Families with children ages 4-8, couples who don’t mind family-friendly resorts.